cspr-rad/kairos-spec/src/spec.typ

 = Product Overview<overview>

-To have a common denominator on the scope of the proof of concept, this section describes the high-level mandatory-, optional-, and delimination features it has to fulfill.
+To have a common denominator on the scope of the proof of concept, this section describes the high-level features it has to fulfill.

 == Mandatory Features